 - Personal Security is directed at preventing crimes of violence.
-It includes a demonstration of personal alarms and a discussion of illegal self-defense weapons. - Child Safety-seats is a program that provides guidance regarding proper safety-seat installation for the campus community. - Sexual Assault Awareness focuses on the law regarding sexual assaults; what is consent; how to change social norms; bystander intervention; the many options a victim/survivor has; and what resources are available on and off campus. - Winter Driving Techniques focuses on handling your car on snow and ice, preparing yourself and your vehicle for inclement weather, and navigating Ithaca's hills and other difficult areas. - Alcohol Awareness reviews the physical effects of alcohol and laws related to driving while intoxicated and alcohol-related crimes.
-Fatal VisionTM goggles simulate the effects of alcohol on participants.
+It includes developing a safety plan to keep individuals safe, a demonstration of personal alarms, and a discussion of illegal self-defense weapons. - Child Safety-seats is a program that provides guidance regarding proper safety-seat installation for the campus community. - Sexual Assault Awareness focuses on the law regarding sexual assaults; what is consent; how to change social norms; bystander intervention; the many options a victim/survivor has; and what resources are available on and off campus. - Winter Driving Techniques focuses on handling your car on snow and ice, preparing yourself and your vehicle for inclement weather, and navigating Ithaca's hills and other difficult areas. - Alcohol Awareness reviews the physical effects of alcohol and laws related to driving while intoxicated and alcohol-related crimes.
+Fatal VisionTM goggles simulate the effects of alcohol on participants. - Cash Handling is designed for retail personnel and focuses on managing cash, identifying counterfeit currency, and handling robbery, bad checks, credit-card fraud, and more.